 10. Explain symbols, icons and codes early

-As you write a user manual you may need to use icons, symbols or codes to help give the instructions needed.
-It is important to define these as early as possible in your user manual in order to avoid any confusion or frustration on behalf of the reader.
+As you write a user manual, you may need to use icons, symbols, or codes to help give the instructions needed.
+It is important to define these as early as possible in your user manual to avoid any confusion or frustration on behalf of the reader.

 User manual FAQs

-User documentation is content in the form of user manuals or user guides which serves to help end users successfully interact with a product.
+User documentation is content in the form of user manuals or user guides that serve to help end users successfully interact with a product.

 What are the different types of user documentation?